-The online application will be available in November remain open until the February 1, 2019 deadline for applying to the Radiologic Technology Program for the class beginning in June 2019.
+The online application will be available on November 1 and will remain open until the February 1, 2020 deadline for applying to the Radiologic Technology Program for the class beginning in June 2020.

 Should you have any questions regarding the application process, you may contact the program secretary, Theresa Hootman, at 440-964-4252 and she will direct your questions as needed.

 Program Admission Requirements